 We’ve talked before about how to lighten your tote bag, but here are a few more ideas for you:

 – Get really comfy with your devices — smart phone, tablet, netbook, or laptop — and know which things you can do with which device.
-For example, if you’re making notes to yourself while reviewing a document, you may want to try using a dictation program like Dragon Naturally Speaking with your smartphone — you may also want to get a foldable keyboard.
-If you’re moving between computers and devices, services such as Xmarks and Last Pass (both of which I use and like) can help you keep your bookmarks and passwords synchronized, respectively.
+For example, if you’re making notes to yourself while reviewing a document, you may want to try using a dictation program like Dragon Naturally Speaking with your smartphone, or a service like Rev.com — you may also want to get a foldable keyboard.
+If you’re moving between computers and devices, services such as Last Pass (which I’ve used and liked) can help you keep your passwords synchronized.

 – If you’re traveling with a limited wardrobe, I would focus on a suit made up of separates in a neutral color, a silk t-shirt or two (packable, washable, lightweight), and a dress or a skirt.
 Pick one color scheme, and have as many of your fabrics match (hence the suit suggestion) as possible — they’ll be the easiest to mix and match then.